apache/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/ArchivalStorage.md

        hdfs dfsadmin -reconfig namenode <host:ipc_port> start

 ### Start External SPS Service.
 If administrator wants to start external sps, first he/she needs to configure property `dfs.storage.policy.satisfier.mode` with `external` value in configuration file (`hdfs-site.xml`) and then run Namenode reconfig command.
-After this start external sps service using following command
+Please ensure that network topology configurations in the configuration file are same as namenode, this cluster will be used for matching target nodes.
+After this, start external sps service using following command

 * Command: